1st1/async_pep/pep-async.rst

 feature can be enabled for regular generators in CPython 3.5 with a special future import statement (see PEP 479).
-Since the new syntax will not require future imports nor it was possible to have async functions before 3.5, it is safe to enable this feature by default.
+Since the new syntax will not require future imports nor it was possible to have async functions before 3.5, it is safe to enable this feature by default for all async functions.

 Await Expression